Hunter Renfrow Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 Season Stats

-- Renfrow has hauled in 64 balls, with a team-high 658 receiving yards plus four touchdowns.
-He has been targeted 82 times, and is averaging 59.8 yards per game.
+- This season Renfrow has 64 catches (82 targets), leading his team with 658 receiving yards (59.8 per game) plus four touchdowns.

 - Renfrow has been the target of 19.9% (82 total) of his team's 413 passing attempts this season.